-A child is a qualifying child if the child meets three tests: relationship, age, and residency.
+A child is a qualifying child if the child meets four tests: relationship, age, residency, and joint return.

 - Relationship.
 The child must be either the son, daughter, adopted child, stepchild, eligible foster child of the employee, or any descendant of those. - Age.
-The child must be under age 19 at the end of 2020, a full-time student under age 24 at the end of 2020, or permanently and totally disabled at any time during 2020, regardless of age. - Residency.
-The child must have lived with the employee in the United States for more than half of 2020 (all of 2020 if an eligible foster child).
+The child must be under age 19 at the end of 2023, a full-time student under age 24 at the end of 2023, or permanently and totally disabled at any time during 2023, regardless of age. - Residency.
+The child must have lived with the employee in the United States for more than half of 2022 (all of 2022 if an eligible foster child). - Joint return.
+The child can't file a joint return for the year, except if your child and your child's spouse file a joint return only to claim a refund of income tax withheld or estimated tax paid.
+See IRS Publication 596.